naiyerasif/site/content/blog/2019-04-20-code-formatting-with-prettier.md

 date: 2019-04-20
 updated: 2019-08-17
 author: [naiyer]
-summary: Format source code with Prettier and use it with EditorConfig and ESLint
+summary: Format source code with Prettier and configure it to work with EditorConfig and ESLint
 tags: ['guide', 'nodejs', 'prettier']
 ---